 START-PROF has several functions to analyze different types of buckling: Upheaval Buckling of Buried Pipeline, Upheaval Buckling of Buried Long-radius Bend, Lateral Buckling of Above-ground Pipe, Vacuum Piping Local Wall Buckling due to external pressure and due to external pressure, axial force and moment

 START-PROF has no problems with Iterative convergence.
 There are no settings that the user must change to achieve convergence.
 Everything is done automatically.

 You can change the properties of one object or group of objects very easily.
 You can select a part of piping and copy & paste, mirror, rotate, split it.
 Insert node on the pipe or bend, Move along the pipe or bend node, delete node(just select node, and click DEL button).

-Analysis result reports are smart and interactive: Code Stress Report, Spring Selection Report, Expansion Joint Report, Flange Leakage Report, Insulation Stress Report, Internal Forces, Support Loads Report, Local Wall Buckling Report, Node Displacements Report.
-All reports can be exported into Excel, Word, txt, html.
+Analysis result reports are smart and interactive: Code Stress Report, Spring Selection Report, Expansion Joint Report, Flange Leakage Report, Insulation Stress Report, Internal Forces, Support Loads Report, Local Wall Buckling Report, and Node Displacements Report.
+All reports can be exported into Excel, Word, txt, and HTML.

 In the project tree, you can see the temperatures, pressures, etc, color diagram, select the needed group of an object and change its properties, delete, copy, etc. Also in START-PROF, you can see all other object properties like bends, tees, reducers, etc.